How To Stop Other Coaches From Stealing Your Clients 2.0

 Talk to your clients regularly and reply to them at the agreed upon times or as soon as possible.

 In 20 years I want to be training the children of my current clients and lifelong meaningful relationships are one of the only ways to facilitate that.

-Care for your clients by correcting their technique and don't let them feel like you are letting them get away with bad technique.
+Care for your clients by correcting their technique where appropriate and don't let them feel like you are letting them get away with bad technique.
 Correct their technique in a way which doesn't make the client feel stupid.

 There is often a movement a client can't perform and a coach eventually lets them do the movement any old way but people are watching and people talk.
 Unless it's a lifter who is well adapted to lifting with a rounded back for example, but that's a digression for another day.

-If you just let people get away with bad technique not only does it show that you don't care but it also influences how many clients you are able to get on the gym floor.
+If you let people move with bad technique not only does it look like you don't care, it also influences how many clients you are able to get on the gym floor.
 It influences your ability to keep clients too.

 If an injury crops up multiple times on multiple people then your methods need to change until that injury stops occurring.
 Don't be afraid of change.